Help

 You can choose to show your results as tables, charts or, where relevant, maps.
 You can then export your table as a CSV file, which can be opened by spreadsheet programmes such as MS Excel, while charts and maps can be exported as PDFs.

-The population data is from the Office of National Statistics Population Estimates.
+The population data is calculated using the Office of National Statistics Population Estimates.

-Local authority is the smallest level at which the Active People survey can accurately measure results.
-For smaller geographical areas, there are too few respondents to produce reliable results.
+Local authority is the smallest level at which the Active Lives survey provides results.

 Selecting this option will show Local authorities which are bordering / located near to the one(s) selected.